CS G179: C++ Programming, Advanced

 Course Objectives

-- 1. Discuss advanced Object Oriented Programming concepts in C++.
+- 1. Apply advanced OOP concepts in C++.

-- 2. Create and use modules including containers from the Standard Template Library(STL).
+- 2. Create modules including containers using STL.

-- 3. Discuss and use iterators and algorithms to find, remove, reverse, and edit elements in containers.
+- 3. Use iterators and recursive algorithms to find, remove, reverse, and update elements in data containers.

-- 4. Create and implement a method to work with bit flags to organize and manipulate bitwise information.
+- 4. Create methods to work with bit flags to organize and manipulate bitwise information.

 - 6. Use software development methodologies and debugging techniques.